Hounddd/wn-gdprplus-plugin/README.md

 ```

 ### Clone
-Clone this repo into your winter plugins folder.
+Clone this repository into your winter plugins folder.

 ```bash
 cd plugins